 Given that economic performance and wages in the North are already lower than in the rest of the country, the findings outlined in this chapter are worrying.
+Yet again, it appears that the North of England Figure 9.8.
+Conservative estimates of the loss of lifetime earnings due to loss of education during the COVID-19 lockdowns.

-Yet again, it appears that the North of England will take the largest financial hit, both now and well into the future.
+Figure 9.9.
+Conservative estimates of the loss of lifetime earnings due to worsening childhood mental health during the lockdowns will take the largest financial hit, both now and well into the future.
 The estimates in this chapter suggest that wages in the North will fall further behind those in the rest of the county, for both males and females.
 Urgent intervention is needed to prevent these regional inequalities widening even further.